The Leopard Trail Hike

 The Leopard Trail is a circular hike staring from, and returning to, Cedar Falls Base Camp.
 Vehicles are left at the base camp.

 9.2km, 3 – 5 hours

 The first day of the trail is 9.2km, so please ensure you start walking by 2pm at the latest.
-The trail begins with a nice stiff walk up Kick-start Hill to the plateau.
-At the day’s half way point there is an optional detour to Gabriel’s Pools – a spectacular small kloof with small pools for swimming and your only drinking water along the path for the day.
-The detour is 570 meters each way, and with time for swimming will add an extra hour to the days hike.
+The trail begins with a nice stiff walk up Kick-Start Hill to the plateau.
+At the day’s halfway point there is an optional detour to Gabriel’s Pools – a spectacular kloof with small pools for swimming and your only drinking water along the path for the day.
+The detour is 570 metres each way, and with time for swimming will add an extra hour to the day’s hike.
 From there the path moves down into a valley that winds its way to the first overnight spot.

-15.9 km, 5 – 8 hours
+18 km, 5 – 8 hours

 Day 2 starts off nice and easy with a 5.5 km walk along Rhebok Valley.
 The valley ends at an optional detour (314 metres each way) to the Cedars Viewpoint, passing a stream with drinking water and a small pool to swim in.
-From the detour turn off point you start the climb to the top of the saddle and spectacular views of the Kouga and Baviaans foothills.
+From the detour turn-off point you start the climb to the top of the saddle and spectacular views of the Kouga and Baviaans foothills.
 Down the other side to Reflection Pools, for a swim and drinking water.
 The remainder of the day’s hike takes you across the landscape before climbing two small saddles at the end and arriving at the camp site.

-17.5 km, 5 – 8 hours
+22 km, 6 – 9 hours

 The longest day of the trail, day 3 starts with you walking across the flow of the landscape.
-This is certainly the most taxing part of the hike as you tackle the three climbs of Honeybush Hill, Inconvenient Truth and Ain’t so Bad.
+This is the most taxing part of the hike as you tackle the three climbs of Honeybush Hill, Inconvenient Truth and Ain’t so Bad.
 This is true wilderness, with no sign of human impact, and views deep into the Baviaans and Kouga mountains.
-At the days half way point, Draaipunt, there is a short 224 meter detour to drinking water.
+At the day’s halfway point, Draaipunt, there is a short 224 metre detour to drinking water.
 The second half of the day is spent walking down the incredibly beautiful Kasey Kloof, following its winding path for 9 km through to the third overnight spot.

 An easy start to the day has you following yet another beautiful kloof, Birdsong Valley.
-After 4km you get to Fond Farewell, a steep climb to the plataeu.
-Once on the plataeu you will need to get through The Cauldron, a series of two small valleys that get very hot in summer.
-From there it is a steep descent down into the Cedar Falls valley and towards base camp for a traditional swim in the base camp reservoirs clean mountain water.
+After 4km you get to Fond Farewell, a steep climb to the plateau.
+Once on the plateau you will need to get through The Cauldron, a series of two small valleys that get very hot in summer.
+From there it is a steep descent into the Cedar Falls valley, which brings you towards base camp for a traditional swim in the reservoir’s clean mountain water.